HaveFunTrading/boomnet/README.md

 * Allows binding to specific network interface.
 * Facilitates implementation of TCP oriented client protocols such as WebSocket, HTTP, and FIX.

-Streams are designed to be fully generic, avoiding dynamic dispatch, and can be composed in flexible way.,i
+Streams are designed to be fully generic, avoiding dynamic dispatch, and can be composed in flexible way.

 ```rust
 let stream: RecordedStream<TlsStream<TcpStream>> = TcpStream::try_from((host, port))?